Powerful Black History Reads: Recommended Books and Authors

 Wilkerson writes about the unspoken, powerful caste system that has always existed in history by linking America, India and Nazi Germany.
 Caste is a look at how hierarchy influences human lives and the nation today.

 Caste is a #1 New York Times Bestseller, an Oprah’s Book Club selection, a #1 Nonfiction Book by TIME Magazine and chosen as One of the Best Books of the Year Award by People, NPR, The Washington Post, Publisher’s Weekly, Smithsonian Magazine, Kirkus Reviews, Library Journal, Slate and several others.
-Click here to purchase copy and click here to read about the upcoming special on Netflix.
+Click here to order a copy.
 To learn more about Caste, view the Oprah’s Book Club special on Apple TV.

 I enjoy choosing fiction books for our students to encourage the love of reading.
-This next book is based on the true story of one of the first Black female doctors in America.
+Libertie is based on the true story of one of the first Black female doctors in America.

 Title: Libertie